ansible/ansible/docs/docsite/rst/reference_appendices/glossary.rst

         :command:`/usr/bin/ansible` or :command:`/usr/bin/ansible-playbook`
         (where multiple tasks use lots of different modules in conjunction).
-        Modules can be implemented in any language, including Perl, Bash, or Ruby -- but can leverage some useful communal library code if written in Python.
+        Modules can be implemented in any language, including Perl, Bash, or Ruby -- but can take advantage of some useful communal library code if written in Python.
 Modules just have to return :term:`JSON`.
 Once modules are executed on remote machines, they are removed, so no long running daemons are used.
 Ansible refers to the collection of available